 Damon Clear braces vs Invisalign

-So, what's the difference between Damon Clear braces and Invisalign?
+So, what's the difference between Damon Clear braces and Invisalign clear aligners?
 Quite a lot, actually.

 Clear aligners, or invisible braces, are another virtually invisible way to straighten teeth.
 Invisible braces are for treating mild to moderate cases of tooth crowding, while Damon Clear braces are for mild to severe cases.

-Another difference is that the clear aligners like Invisalign are removable, so they can be taken out for a couple of hours a day if needed.
+Another difference is that aligners are removable, so they can be taken out for a couple of hours a day if needed.
 Damon braces are fixed to the teeth, working 24 hours a day.

-Damon Clear braces cost about the same as Invisalign, or perhaps a little more, but prices vary depending on the severity of the case.
+Damon Clear braces cost about the same as the Invisalign system, or perhaps a little more, but prices vary depending on the severity of the case.

-If you're interested in Invisalign as a less noticeable alternative to Damon braces, you can locate your nearest Invisalign provider here to book an appointment and get a personalised treatment plan.
-There's also a quick way to check whether you're a suitable candidate for Invisalign; just complete this Smile Assessment and you'll have your answer in under two minutes!
+If you're interested in Invisalign treatment as a less noticeable alternative to Damon braces, you can locate your nearest Invisalign provider here to book an appointment and get a personalised treatment plan.
+There's also a quick way to check whether you're a suitable candidate; just complete this Smile Assessment and you'll have your answer in under two minutes!

 What do Damon braces cost in the UK?